yarons/nses/readme.md

-NSES stands for Nginx Server Environment Setup. *nses.sh* is a script that let's you to create a minimalist Nginx server environment.
+**NSES** stands for *Nginx Server Environment Setup*.
+The file *nses.sh* is a script that let's you to create a minimalist Nginx server environment.
 This is basically the only file of this program.
 The reason for any other code file in the repository is mentioned below.

-* This program is aimed for Debian based systems, as it also adds a few aliases and programs.
-* This program should be used after basic configuration of `/etc/nginx/nginx.conf`.
+NSES is aimed for fresh Debian based systems (as it also adds some packages and aliases), and should be used after basic configuration of `/etc/nginx/nginx.conf`.

 ## Installation